kartoza/sawps/docs/src/user/manual/login-logout/login-2fa-page.md

 ## Two-Factor Authentication Security

 Two-Factor Authentication (2FA) is a critical security measure that significantly reduces the risk of unauthorized access to the user's account.
-It is highly recommended to enable and use 2FA to protect users data and ensure the integrity of their account.
+It is highly recommended to enable and use 2FA to protect a user's data and ensure the integrity of their account.

 ## Summary
-By following the instructions provided in this documentation, the user can effectively use the 2FA page to enhance the security of their account and maintain control, even in the event of a lost device.
+Users can effectively use the 2FA page to enhance the security of their account and maintain control, even in the event of a lost device.